 1. Power down the radio.

 2. Disconnect the power cable.

-3. Disconnect the antennas.
+3. Disconnect the antenna.

 4. Disconnect the Ethernet cable(s).

-5. Disconnect the GPIO connectors.

-6. Disconnect the GNSS antenna.

-7. Remove the ground connection from the radio.
+5. Remove the ground connection from the radio.

-After uninstalling the radio, follow the instructions in ["Installation" on page 13](#) to install the replacement radio.
+After uninstalling the radio, follow the instructions in "[Installation](#)" on page 11 to install the replacement radio.